-The Department of Chemical, Environmental, and Materials Engineering.
+The Department of Chemical, Environmental and Materials Engineering (CEME) offers the following undergraduate degrees/programs.

 The Environmental Engineering curriculum provides an integrated educational experience in mathematics, basic sciences, humanities, social sciences, engineering sciences, and environmental engineering design.
 The first two years of the Environmental Engineering curriculum provide a strong foundation in mathematics, basic sciences, and engineering sciences.
 The next two years of the four-year program, integrate engineering sciences with design applications.